 5310.7.2.1 Acceptance testing.
-Appliances and equipment shall not be placed in operation until after the piping system has been checked for leakage and detectors, notification devices and automatic shutoff valves have been tested by a qualified service company.
+Appliances and equipment shall not be placed in operation until after the piping system has been checked for leakage and detectors have been tested by a qualified service company.
 All piping installations shall be visually inspected and pressure tested prior to initial operation.
 The test pressure downstream of the pressure regulator shall be not less than 110% of the operating pressure.
 Joints shall be checked with a bubble-forming solution.
-Acceptance testing is required to be witnessed by Fire and/or Building Code Officials.
-Provide an inspection report to the fire and/or building officials for the piping and joint visual inspection and pressure test.
+Acceptance testing is required to be witnessed by Fire and Building Code Officials.